 - Invests in Our Nation's Transit Systems Hard Hit by the Coronavirus Pandemic: Transit ridership plummeted 79 percent in 2020 as a result of the COVID-19 pandemic.
-This bill includes \$30 billion for transit agencies across the country to prevent, prepare and respond to the continued threat of the pandemic. - Keeps Amtrak Fully Operational: This bill includes \$1.5 billion to keep Amtrak fully operational through the end of FY 2021, ending worker furloughs and restoring full service.
-This includes \$820 million for the Northeast Corridor and \$680 million for the National Network.

-- Provides Emergency Assistance to Airports and Helps Protect Aviation Industry Jobs: This bill includes: - > \$8 billion to support airports across the country as well as airport concessions and their employees. - \$15 billion to extend the Payroll Support Program through September 30, 2021 stopping furloughs and layoffs for workers employed by airlines, cargo air carriers and contractors servicing air carriers at airports. - ⇒ \$3 billion in temporary payroll support for U.S. aerospace manufacturing companies to help cover the wages, salaries and benefits of manufacturing employees most at risk of being furloughed or laid off as a result of the pandemic.
+Like the House bill, the Senate-passed bill includes \$30 billion for transit agencies across the country to prevent, prepare and respond to the continued threat of the pandemic. - Like the House Bill, the Senate-Passed Bill Keeps Amtrak Fully Operational: The House-passed bill included \$1.5 billion to keep Amtrak fully operational through the end of FY 2021, ending worker furloughs and restoring full service.
+The Senate-passed bill increased the total amount of funding dedicated to Amtrak by an additional \$200 million. - Provides Emergency Assistance to Airports and Helps Protect Aviation Industry Jobs: Like the House bill, the Senate-passed bill includes: - > \$8 billion to support airports across the country as well as airport concessions and their employees. - ▶ \$15 billion to extend the Payroll Support Program through September 30, 2021 stopping furloughs and layoffs for workers employed by passenger airlines and contractors servicing air carriers at airports. - ⇒ \$3 billion in temporary payroll support for U.S. aerospace manufacturing companies to help cover the wages, salaries and benefits of manufacturing employees most at risk of being furloughed or laid off as a result of the pandemic.